donalffons/opencascade.js/website/docs/02-getting-started/03-file-size.md

 :::tip TL;DR

-The total amoun of data shipped to your users is probably "only" around 8MB or even less if you're creating a custom build.
+The total amoun of (compressed) data shipped to your users is around 9.1MB for the full version of OpenCascadee.js.
+It can be significantly less if you're creating a custom build.

 :::